JuliaHealth/OMOPCDMCohortCreator.jl/docs/src/tutorials.md

 TUTORIAL> add OMOPCDMDatabaseConnector
 TUTORIAL> add SQLite
 TUTORIAL> add DataFrames
-TURORIAL> add SampleHealthData
+TURORIAL> add HealthSampleData
 ```

-> **NOTE:** For `SampleHealthData`, the package is in the process of being registered so for now, you may have to instead do if the `add` command fails.
+> **NOTE:** For `HealthSampleData`, the package is in the process of being registered so for now, you may have to instead do if the `add` command fails.

 >
 > ```julia-repl